Hedge Funds Could Be Staging a Comeback as Short Bets Post Best Month Since 2010

-The outperformance in the bearish bets is good news for hedge funds that are starting to come into favor again after a decade of mediocre performance pushed cost-conscience investors away.
-After three straight years of outflows, hedge funds saw more than $6 billion client inflows in the first quarter, pushing the industry's total asset under management to a record of $3.8 trillion, according to HFR data.
+The outperformance in the bearish bets is good news for hedge funds that are starting to come into favor again after a decade of mediocre performance pushed cost-conscious investors away.
+After three straight years of outflows, hedge funds saw more than $6 billion client inflows in the first quarter, pushing the industry's total assets under management to a record of $3.8 trillion, according to HFR data.

 "Investors are turning to alternative investments for consistent returns to stay in the market after a strong rally to record highs," said Greg Bassuk, CEO of AXS Investments.
 "Hedge funds also have the component of downside protection against the risks of Covid and the Fed tapering."